Dornbi/segmenter/prd.md

 ### 4.4.
 Home Location Filtering

 * **Geocoding:** For each home location specified as `city,country`, the program must use a geocoding service (e.g., using a library like `geopy`) to obtain its latitude and longitude.
 Handle potential errors during geocoding (e.g., network issues, ambiguous names).
+    * Prefer geocoding services which are free to use and do not require an API key or registration, for example Nominatim or Photon.
 * **Daily Location Check:** The program must process the timeline data day by day within the filtered date range.
 For each day:
     * Extract all geographic coordinates (`latitude, longitude`) recorded within that day.
 These can be found in various fields within `semanticSegments`, including `timelinePath[*].point`, `visit.placeLocation.latLng`, `activity.start.latLng`, `activity.end.latLng`, etc.
     * For each extracted point, calculate the Haversine distance to *each* specified home location's center.
     * A day is considered a "Home Day" if **all** recorded location points for that day fall **within** the specified radius of **at least one** of the home locations.
     * A day is considered an "Away Day" if **at least one** recorded location point falls **outside** the specified radii of **all** home locations.
-    * Days with no identifiable location points should be treated consistently (e.g., ignored, or treated as "Home Days" - specify the chosen behavior.
-Default: Treat as "Home Day").
+    * Days with no identifiable location points should be ignored.
 * The program must filter out and ignore all data corresponding to "Home Days".

 ### 4.5.
 Segment Identification